Candida Martinelli's Italophile Site

 gladiator, but a passionate and unhappy man driven into deep waters

 against his will.
-Breem
+Wallace

 achieved his ambition, and was commissioned into the Queen